var-che/loklang/DESIGN.md

 a language, will need most of the other programmers.
 Not gonna chase some eccentric things that I have never used.

+Good language means taking all the cool ideas from different languages, and putting them into one.
+Same thing as Google did with their search engine, took some from Yahoo, AskJeeves and boom.
+I will not reinvet the wheels.

 I like JS and Rust as well, and I feel like I would enjoy a language that will look like them.
 Gleam is another one that I like.
 If the syntax of the language does not apeal to me, I won't bother a lot.